Why Don’t We All Become Anarchists?

 In short, entrepreneurial activity will come to a grinding halt.

 But, as I already mentioned, today our lives depend entirely on the products of technology, which are the results of entrepreneurial activity.
 Note that when I say “technology” I don’t mean only the one of the “high tech” genre (PC’s, CD’s, DVD’s, media–shmedia), but all the products of human toil, including chairs and scissors.
 Even the milk that we buy is manufactured by some company — we don’t milk cows!
 The bread, too, which we buy from the bakery, is produced by a company: the baker’s own one.
 (Mr. Alekos, the baker around the corner in my neighborhood, employs around 15 people in his bakery, believe it or not.)
 But even the baker is supplied by flour from some company, he doesn’t grind the wheat!
 We don’t produce our food by ourselves anymore, we’re neither farmers (at least most of us aren’t) nor hunter-gatherers.
 And even today’s farmers buy their bread from the bakery; not even they produce most of their food from their own raw materials, but rely on others, on enterprises.
-When the entrepreneurial activity dwindles and dies, we will dwindle and die together with it.
+When the entrepreneurial activity dwindles and dies out, we will dwindle and die together with it.
 By what means do you think the billions of people are sustained in life today, by thin air?
 Their food is manufactured by companies.
 Therefore...

 Therefore the overwhelming majority of the population of Earth will die of famine.
-Initially, only the few who possessed land and animals will survive, but even they will go through rough times, because the farming machines will stop working — who will maintain them, who’s going to make new ones? — and they will be forced either to find oxen and horses, as in the ancient times, or to abandon everything and turn to hunter-gatherers.
+Initially, only the few who possessed land and animals will survive, but even they will go through rough times, because the farming machines will stop working — who will maintain them, who’s going to build new ones? — and they will be forced either to find oxen and horses, as in the ancient times, or to abandon everything and turn to hunter-gatherers.

 So, what do you think?
-Isn’t this going to be the result?
+Isn’t what I described going to be the result?
 If not, why?
 Could it be that our anarchic future will actually be much brighter, and it is I who’s the benighted one?
-I’ll gladly listen to your opinion.
+I’ll gladly listen to your opinions.
 But first, you’ll conclude listening to mine, because I’m not done yet.
 In what follows I present examples that constitute evidence (of the kind that Chomsky demanded) for the observation that all large so-called “complex systems”, like a human society of billions of people, require structures.
 The larger the system, the more complex the structures.
 And vice-versa: complex systems with a large number of members and lacking structures do not exist.
 Let’s move on to review the examples.

-The necessity of structuring, in pictures
+The necessity of structures, in pictures

 The term “complex system” is a scientific one, which I will not define here, but it will become understood to whoever is unfamiliar with it through the examples that I give below.